 At One Healthcare we can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.Inguinal hernia repair (open) treatment is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent.

 You can use your private medical insurance or pay for your Hernia (Inguinal) Repair (Open) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 - Specialist Physiotherapy and nursing teams